Key buildings retaken from ISIS in Mosul

 Story highlights

-- Judicial complex and police directorate wrested from ISIS
+- Judicial complex, police directorate and a key bridge wrested from ISIS

-- The second of the city's five bridges is also back under Iraqi control
+Irbil, Iraq (CNN)Iraqi forces have taken control of key government buildings and a bridge in western Mosul as part of their push to retake the city from ISIS.

-Irbil, Iraq (CNN)Iraqi forces have taken control of several key government buildings and a bridge in western Mosul.
+The Iraqi Prime Minister warned remaining militants to surrender or face death.

 Among the buildings recaptured from ISIS on Monday were the Mosul Museum, the judicial government complex and the Nineveh police directorate building, Abdel Amir al-Mohamadi, Commander of the Rapid Response Forces of the Iraqi Federal Police, told CNN.